 More about sacroiliac joint injection

 We consider a cortisone injection for the sacroiliac joint to treat inflammation and pain.
-However, the sacroiliac joint is deep and narrow, so we need imaging to get the cortisone into the right spot.
+However, the sacroiliac joint is deep and narrow, so we require imaging to administer the cortisone accurately into the correct location.

-More recently, we have started to use platelet-rich plasma for exceptional cases of sacroiliac joint pain.
+More recently, we have begun using platelet-rich plasma for select cases of sacroiliac joint pain.
 For example, people with hypermobility or a history of trauma can suffer from sacroiliac joint dysfunction.
 They may benefit from 1-2 PRP injections to aid in the healing of ligaments and the joint.

 Traditionally, we use expensive X-rays with a dye for a sacroiliac joint injection.
 However, more recently, many doctors have been using ultrasound.
-Using ultrasound has many advantages, including a lack of radiation and less cost.
-Moreover, recent studies suggest that the accuracy is similar whether you utilise an X-ray or ultrasound.
+Using ultrasound has several advantages, including the absence of radiation and lower costs.
+Moreover, recent studies suggest that the accuracy is similar whether you utilise an X-ray or an ultrasound.

 Sometimes, a sacroiliac joint injection is combined with a piriformis injection, especially with mixed signs.

 Yes, SI joint pain is more common during and after pregnancy.
-Overall, we think that hormone changes during pregnancy play a role in pain in this joint.
+Overall, we believe that hormonal changes during pregnancy contribute to the development of pain in this joint.
 Treatment principles are similar to rehab +/- an injection.

-Do I need an X-ray or MRI before injection for the sacroiliac joint?
+Do I need an X-ray or an MRI before injection for the sacroiliac joint?

 Generally yes.
-Pain in the sacroiliac joint area can be due to other causes, such as nerve pinching from the lumbar spine or pelvic problems, such as endometriosis or ovarian cysts.
-Overall, we think an MRI should be done to ensure your pain is not coming from other structures.
+Pain in the sacroiliac joint area can be caused by other factors, such as nerve compression from the lumbar spine or pelvic issues, including endometriosis or ovarian cysts.
+Overall, we recommend an MRI to rule out any potential sources of pain that may not be related to your current condition.

 Why are sacroiliac joint injections so expensive?

 Overall, it depends on how your doctor does the injection.
-If the injection is done by X-ray, the costs can be high due to the hospital room, nursing staff, and X-ray equipment cost.
-However, if the injection is done under ultrasound, the costs are usually much lower because the injection is usually done in a clean office environment without expensive extra equipment.
-Also, we know that the accuracy of ultrasound-guided injection is similar to that of X-ray-guided.
+If the injection is performed using X-ray imaging, the costs can be high due to expenses associated with the hospital room, nursing staff, and X-ray equipment.
+However, suppose the injection is performed under ultrasound guidance.
+In that case, the costs are usually significantly lower because the procedure is typically conducted in a clean office environment without the need for expensive extra equipment.
+Additionally, we recognise that the accuracy of ultrasound-guided injections is comparable to that of X-ray-guided injections.

 I’ve been told that SI joint injections should only be done with X-rays, not ultrasounds.
 Is this right?